rgulbrandson27/Lego-Wish-List/README.md

-Data stored in MockAPI.
-First 6 Lego Set objects are also stored in db.json file.
-Future created categories will have accordions of different colors (yellow, light blue, lavendar, etc.).
+Data stored in MockAPI .
+First 6 Lego Set objects (botaical collection) are also stored in db.json file.
+Future categories will have accordions with different background colors (yellow - Harry Potter, light blue - Architecture, lavendar - Disney, etc.).